riban-bw/Cardinal/docs/OSC-REMOTE-CONTROL.md

 Make sure you are using version 23.08 or later of Cardinal, start up the standalone (both Native and JACK variants will work) and under "Engine" menu click on "Enable OSC remote control".

 NOTE: This option is not available when using Cardinal as a plugin, only for standalones.
+NOTE: OSC is enabled by default in headless build.

 ![screenshot](Docs_Remote-Control-1.png "Screenshot")